David's Astronomy Pages

 4) Put away Support Legs & Close Observatory

-The Hilltop Observatory was designed and built the observatory in August/October 1998 .
+The Hilltop Observatory was designed and built in August/October 1998.

-The design of the observatory and it construction is detailed in the following page : Design and Construction
+The design of the observatory and it construction is detailed on the following page : Design and Construction

 This Web Page: Observatory